Soujanya-37/-AI-Task-Force-Study-Resources-Repository/README.md

 These resources are organized module-wise and can be used for:

-** Exam preparation
+* Exam preparation

-** Quick revision
+* Quick revision

-** Concept clarity
+* Concept clarity

-** Presentations & assignments
+* Presentations & assignments

 ## 🚀 About the AI Task Force

 The AI Task Force is a student-driven initiative aimed at enhancing learning using modern AI tools.
 Our mission is to:

-** Transform lengthy PDFs into meaningful, easy-to-understand formats
+1. Transform lengthy PDFs into meaningful, easy-to-understand formats

-** Reduce student workload with digestible summaries
+2. Reduce student workload with digestible summaries

-** Leverage AI to improve academic performance
+3. Leverage AI to improve academic performance

-** Provide visual, structured, accessible study resources
+4. Provide visual, structured, accessible study resources

-**  Help VTU students learn smarter, not harder
+5. Help VTU students learn smarter, not harder

-** This repository serves classmates, juniors, and anyone preparing for VTU B.E modules.
+6. This repository serves classmates, juniors, and anyone preparing for VTU B.E modules.

 ## 🤖 About NotebookLM

-NotebookLM is an AI research assistant by Google that helps convert study materials into:
+NotebookLM is an AI research assistant by Google that helps convert study materials into: Mind Maps, Flashcards, Summaries & Notes, Infographics, PPT Slide Decks and Quizzes

-🧠 Mind Maps

-🗂 Flashcards

-📝 Summaries & Notes

-📊 Infographics

-🎞 PPT Slide Decks

-❓ Quizzes

 It extracts key insights, organizes information, visualizes topics, and helps in fast revision.
 All resources here are generated or refined using NotebookLM for maximum clarity.

 ## 📂 Repository Contents
-1. 🧠 Mind Maps
+🧠 Mind Maps

 Hierarchical diagrams that break down each module into clean, structured concepts.
 Great for quick revision.

-2. 🗂 Flashcards
+🗂 Flashcards

 Q/A style memory boosters for fast retention.

-3. 📊 Infographics
+📊 Infographics

 Simplified diagrams representing processes, definitions, and key flows.

-4. 📖 Summaries & Notes
+📖 Summaries & Notes

 Concise explanations rewritten for clarity and understanding.

-5. 🎞 PPT Slide Decks
+🎞 PPT Slide Decks

 Minimal, presentation-ready slides covering each module.